 The program consists of 10 classes.
 Each class has a different “theme” to give each student to experience all of the basic fencing skills and aspects of fencing and to decide if they want to continue with the sport.

-After you register online, you only need to show up with athletic pants (no shorts, no open pockets, no rips/tears), grippy indoor shoes (street shoes are not appropriate for safety reasons), and a t-shirt... we provide the rest!
-Yes, there is no equipment to purchase!
+You only need to show up with athletic pants (no shorts, no open pockets, no rips/tears), grippy indoor shoes (street shoes are not appropriate for safety reasons), a t-shirt, a water bottle and we provide the rest!

 We do reserve the right to limit class sizes for your safety and coaching availability.
 We will be taking attendance, which will allow us to keep track of the class size and allow other people to join our beginner classes sooner.